gy21ajo/Agent_Model_1/README.md

 1) 'agents.txt' a text file containg the 'id' of each agennt.
 For each iteration and each agent the x, and y, locations and amount in the store is shown.
 2) A animation of the agents moving around the environment and

+# # Testing
+Two files were produced during testing: agents.txt wolf.txt
+For each itteration the  agents  'id' number assocaited with, x and y location, and amount within the store is written in the text file.
+This shows that model is workig if the values are changing.

 # # Issues
 1) Wolf frame work is not yet complete.
 When a wolf would eat an agents, within the defined neigbourhood distance, eat agent is printed
 2) End of model is printed multiple times.